sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

       This function checks for overlapping features within the layer.
 It identifies features that are either partially or completely overlapping.
+The overlapping part must be greater than 10 m²; otherwise, it is ignored.
+Therefore, overlapping parts below 10 m² are not indicated in the table and are not removed by the plugin.
       The feature IDs of the overlapping features are logged in the QTalsim-Log and are also indicated in a table below this button.
 Additionally, a layer named ‘Layer with overlapping features’ is added to the QGIS project.
 You can then inspect the overlapping features by reviewing this layer’s